SamGregory_March2019

 Sam Gregory, Executive Director

-An experienced trainer and facilitator, Sam has led workshops around the globe, worked with community-based human rights groups on campaigns in Asia and Latin America, and taught the first class at Harvard on human rights advocacy via participatory media from 2010-18.
-Sam was the lead editor of Video for Change: A Guide for Advocacy and Activism.
-He helped co-found the global field-building Video for Change network and collaborated with colleagues to initiate WITNESS’ work on the emerging field of citizen media as evidence.
-Sam has co-produced a wide range of advocacy videos with WITNESS partners and supported more than 20 impact campaigns that have screened at the UN, US Congress, and UK Parliament, and which have secured advocacy goals in multiple countries and policy contexts.
+A global leader in using media for human rights advocacy, Sam is an experienced trainer and facilitator who has led workshops worldwide, partnered with grassroots human rights groups in Asia and Latin America, and pioneered the first course on human rights advocacy using participatory media at Harvard (2010-18).
+A lead editor of Video for Change: A Guide for Advocacy and Activism, Sam also co-founded the global Video for Change network and helped launch WITNESS’s work on citizen media as evidence.
+He’s co-produced numerous advocacy videos with WITNESS partners, supporting over 20 impactful campaigns that have screened everywhere from the UN and US Congress to the UK Parliament, achieving real policy change across diverse contexts.

 CATEGORY Staff